veracrypt/VeraCrypt/src/Readme.txt

   wxWidgets 3.0 library source code (available at http://www.wxwidgets.org)
 - FUSE library and header files (available at https://github.com/libfuse/libfuse and https://osxfuse.github.io/)
-- RSA Security Inc. PKCS #11 Cryptographic Token Interface (Cryptoki) 2.20 header files (available at ftp://ftp.rsasecurity.com/pub/pkcs/pkcs-11/v2-20).
-  They are already included in the source tree under the directory PKCS11 but it is possible to override it using the environment variable 'PKCS11_INC'.

 Instructions for Building VeraCrypt for Linux and Mac OS X: